A Systematic Process for creating Heroic Weekly Status Updates

 Allow us to therefore to revolutionize your understanding of Status Updates (as in, turn your feelings on them 180º).

 Status Updates are an opportunity to Remind your customer that you are their hero by ultimately making them look like one.
+Want to make it super easy to give your customer regular, high quality status updates?

 In order to take advantage of this unique opportunity, you need to be already doing a quality job of managing the project: particularly team communication, task assignment, and issues.
 If you aren't managing these three things well, then of course your Status Updates are not going to make you look like a hero; your customer will see you are not in control of their program.